Distance Learning

 US History: 1877 to Present

-In commemoration of the 75th anniversary of the end of WWII, students will explore the war's impact on Mississippian's daily life on the home front, as well as Mississippi soldiers' experiences overseas and returning home.
-In this session museum staff will present artifacts and exhibits from within the Museum of Mississippi History and the Mississippi Civil Rights Museum.
+Students will explore the war's impact on a Mississippian's daily life on the home front, as well as Mississippi soldiers' experiences overseas and returning home.
+In this session, museum staff will present artifacts and exhibits from within the Museum of Mississippi History and the Mississippi Civil Rights Museum.

 Curricular Connections